 All general admission students must select a Program of Study at the time of application for admission.
 A separate application for admission into a Health Sciences program is required in addition to the general application.
-Students were admitted to only one major beginning Fall 2013 and students currently enrolled are admitted to one major when changing majors.
 Students cannot double major; the College has no minors.
 The College is required to maintain a list of states where Northern is authorized to offer a state's residents distance education.
 A current list of states is available on the College's website, on the Online Programs/Courses page.
 Northern is not permitted to enroll students in courses in states where it does not have current authorization for distance education.